awsdocs/aws-iot-sitewise-user-guide/doc_source/transforms.md

 Transforms are mathematical expressions that map asset properties' data points from one form to another\.
 A transform expression consists of asset property variables, literals, operators, and functions\.
 The transformed data points hold a one\-to\-one relationship with the input data points\.
 AWS IoT SiteWise calculates a new transformed data point each time any of the input properties receives a new data point\.

 For example, if your asset has a temperature measurement stream named `Temperature_C` with units in Celsius, you can convert each data point to Fahrenheit with the formula `Temperature_F = 9/5 * Temperature_C + 32`\.
-Each time AWS IoT SiteWise receives a data point in the `Temperature_C` measurement stream, the corresponding `Temperature_F` value is calculated and available as the `Temperature_F` property within a few seconds\.
+Each time AWS IoT SiteWise receives a data point in the `Temperature_C` measurement stream, the corresponding `Temperature_F` value is calculated within a few seconds and available as the `Temperature_F` property\.

-If your transform contains more than one variable, the data point that arrives earlier triggers the computation immediately\.
+If your transform contains more than one variable, the data point that arrives earlier initiates the computation immediately\.
 Consider an example where a parts manufacturer uses a transform to monitor product quality\.
-The manufacturer uses a different standard based on the part type\.
-The manufacturer uses the following measurements to represent the process:
+Using a different standard based on the part type, the manufacturer uses the following measurements to represent the process:
 + `Part_Number` ‐ A string that identifies the part type\.
 + `Good_Count` ‐ An integer that increases by one if the part meets the standard\.
 + `Bad_Count` ‐ An integer that increases by one if the part doesn't meet the standard\.

-The manufacturer also creates a transform, `Quality_Monitor`, that equals `if(eq(Part_Number, "BLT123") and (Bad_Count / (Good_Count + Bad_Count) > 0.1), "Caution", "Normal")`\.
+The manufacturer also creates a transform, `Quality_Monitor`, that equals ` if(eq(Part_Number, "BLT123") and (Bad_Count / (Good_Count + Bad_Count) > 0.1), "Caution", "Normal")`\.

 This transform monitors the percentage of bad parts produced for a specific part type\.
 If the part number is BLT123 and the percentage of bad parts exceeds 10 percent \(0\.1\), the transform returns `"Caution"`\.
 Otherwise, the transform returns `"Normal"`\.

 **Note**
 If `Part_Number` receives a new data point before other measurements, the `Quality_Monitor` transform uses the new `Part_Number` value and the latest `Good_Count` and `Bad_Count` values\.
-To avoid errors, you must reset `Good_Count` and `Bad_Count` before the next manufacturing run\.
+To avoid errors, reset `Good_Count` and `Bad_Count` before the next manufacturing run\.
 Use [metrics](metrics.md) if you want to evaluate expressions only after all variables receive new data points\.

 **Topics**